Japanese Grand Prix Betting Odds and Event Info

 Location: Suzuka Circuit

-The Japanese GP is held at the Suzuka Circuit, a classic layout known for its figure-8 design and demanding corners.
-Over the years, the event has also been held at Fuji Speedway, but since 2009 Suzuka has been the permanent host.
+The Japanese Grand Prix is held at the Suzuka Circuit, a classic layout renowned for its figure eight design and demanding sequence of corners.
+While the event has also been staged at Fuji Speedway in the past, Suzuka has served as the permanent home since 2009.

 Race Length and Laps: